Tight Probability Bounds with Pairwise Independence: Introduction

 where the decision variables are the joint probabilities $\theta(\mb{c}) = \mathbb{P}(\tilde{\mb{c}} = \mb{c})$ for all $\mb{c} \in \{0,1\}^n$.
 The number of decision variables in the formulation grows exponentially in the number of random variables $n$.
 The dual linear program is given by:

 The dual linear program in \eqref{eq:generaldual} has a polynomial number of decision variables but an exponential number of constraints.
 This linear program is always feasible (simply set $\lambda_0=1$ and remaining dual variables to be zero) and strong duality thus holds.
-Given the large size of the primal and dual linear programs that need to be solved, two main approaches have been studied in the literature: \texitem{(a)} The first approach is to find closed-form bounds by generating simple dual feasible solutions (see \cite{kounias1968}, \cite{kounias1976}, \cite{sathe1980}, \cite{mori1985}, \cite{dawson1967}, \cite{galambos1975,galambos1977}, \cite{decaen1997}, \cite{tahakara2000}, \cite{dohmen2007} and related graph-based bounds in \cite{hunter1976}, \cite{worsley1982}, \cite{veneziani2008union}, \cite{vizvari2007}).
-These bounds have shown to be tight in special instances (in Section \ref{subsec:hunter} we discuss some of these instances). \texitem{(b)} The second approach is to reduce the size of the linear programs used and solve them numerically.
+Given the large size of the primal and dual linear programs that need to be solved, two main approaches have been studied in the literature: \texitem{(a)} The first approach is to find closed-form bounds by generating simple dual feasible solutions (see Kounias \cite{kounias1968}, Kounias and Marin \cite{kounias1976}, Sathe et al. \cite{sathe1980}, M\'{o}ri and Sz\'{e}kely \cite{mori1985}, Dawson and Sankoff \cite{dawson1967}, Galambos \cite{galambos1975,galambos1977}, de Caen \cite{decaen1997}, Kuai et al. \cite{tahakara2000}, Dohmen and Tittmann \cite{dohmen2007} and related graph-based bounds in Hunter \cite{hunter1976}, Worsley \cite{worsley1982}, Veneziani \cite{veneziani2008union}, Vizv\'{a}ri \cite{vizvari2007}).
+These bounds have shown to be tight in specific instances (in Section \ref{subsec:hunter} we discuss some of these instances). \texitem{(b)} The second approach is to reduce the size of the linear programs used and solve them numerically.
 As the number of random variables $n$ increase, the linear programs quickly become intractable and thus many papers adopting this approach, aggregate the primal decision variables, thus obtaining weaker bounds as a trade-off for the reduced size.
-Formulations of linear programs using partially or fully aggregated univariate, bivariate or $m$-variate information for $2 \leq m < n$ have been proposed in \cite{kwerelstringent1975}, \cite{platz1985}, \cite{prekopa1988,prekopa1990}, \cite{boros1989}, \cite{prekopa2005}, \cite{qiu2016}, \cite{yang2016}, \cite{yoda2016}).
-Techniques to solve the dual formulation have been studied in \cite{boros2014}.
+Formulations of linear programs using partially or fully aggregated univariate, bivariate or $m$-variate information for $2 \leq m < n$ have been proposed in Kwerel \cite{kwerelstringent1975}, Platz \cite{platz1985}, Pr\'{e}kopa \cite{prekopa1988,prekopa1990}, Boros and Pr\'{e}kopa \cite{boros1989}, Pr\'{e}kopa and Gao \cite{prekopa2005}, Qiu et al. \cite{qiu2016}, Yang et al. \cite{yang2016}, Yoda and Pr\'{e}kopa \cite{yoda2016}).
+Techniques to solve the dual formulation have been studied in Boros et al. \cite{boros2014}.